Shkurpylo/koa-pig/README.md

 ## Usage

-for
+for run application:

 ```
 $ npm run dev
 ```
-for run program in background:
+for run application in background:
 ```
 $ npm run deamon
 ```